* This is the Professional Version. *

 Damage to middle ear structures often develops; less commonly, intratemporal or intracranial structures are affected.

-Initial treatment is with irrigation and topical antibiotics.
+Initial treatment is with topical antibiotics.

 Severe exacerbations require systemic antibiotics.